 Meet regularly with the GM, Head Golf Professional, and Green Superintendent to assess the playability of the golf course and make recommendations for changes.

+Develop and maintain the Golf Course Master Plan (long-term plan).
+This plan is due to the Strategic Planning Committee on or before the first business day of September each year.

 Recommend golf course enhancements and major maintenance.

 Assist in coordinating scheduled major maintenance projects.